Alopecia Awareness Month

 See a detailed guide to the different types of alopecia on our blog.

-At Simply Wigs, we can advise you on all the fantastic possibilities and solutions that are available with wigs for alopecia, hair enhancers and hairpieces, but we also think that you may find it useful to talk to your doctor, research your hair loss condition, and connect with others in the alopecia community.
+At Simply Wigs, we can advise you on all the fantastic possibilities and solutions that are available with wigs, hair enhancers and hairpieces, but we also think that you may find it useful to talk to your doctor, research your hair loss condition, and connect with others in the alopecia community.

 We believe some of the best help can come from reaching out to discuss and explore your hair loss.
 We have fantastic customers that are ready, able and willing to share and provide you with their own knowledge and their own personal stories.

-‘Hair loss, known medically as alopecia, is common.
-It’s estimated, for instance, that around 70% of women over the age of 70 experience female-pattern baldness – the most common type of hair loss, which is thought to be inherited’
+‘Hair loss, known medically as alopecia, is fairly common.
+It’s estimated, for instance, that around half of women aged 70 years or over experience female-pattern baldness – the most common type of hair loss, which is thought to be inherited.’

 NHS DIRECT